martibayoalemany/Algorithms/README.md

 ```

 #### LinkedList
-Acording to the documentation a LinkedList is a doubly linked list
+According to the documentation a LinkedList is a doubly linked list

 ```
 initialization [122,772,000 ns]